Defense wants Sini removed from Rodriguez case

 Defense wants Sini's office removed from Evelyn Rodriguez case

-The attorney for defendant AnnMarie Drago of Patchogue, wants the extent of Suffolk District Attorney Timothy Sini's relationship with Evelyn Rodriguez fully disclosed and argued that a special prosecutor should replace Sini's office on the case.
+The attorney for defendant AnnMarie Drago wants the extent of Suffolk District Attorney Timothy Sini's relationship with Rodriguez fully disclosed and argued that a special prosecutor should replace his office on the case.

 Suffolk District Attorney Timothy Sini and his office should not be allowed to prosecute the woman who ran over and killed anti-gang activist Evelyn Rodriguez because Sini had "an extremely close personal and professional relationship" with the victim, according to a defense motion filed in the case.